There are several areas in Faculty Success where you can obtain metadata about specific records. This includes the following:

 Suppose your marketing and communications department would like to be updated on a monthly basis with a list of newly entered, recently published works.
 To provide this information, you could take the following steps:

-- Generate a list of Publication records using Export Data, to find works that were published recently (perhaps, in the last two years).
+- Generate a list of Publication records through an Export Raw Data report, to find works that were published recently (perhaps, in the last two years).

 - Use the output to sort/filter in Excel on the "CREATED" column, which represents the date the record was created.